corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### Route 53
 A managed DNS service, acting as the address book translating domain names into IP addresses.
 The core is how to do the routing?

 Route 53 is DNS service, GoDaddy is Domain Registrar.

-#### Routing policies
-- DNS records
+We purchase the domain from GoDaddy and use Route 53 to manage DNS records.

+#### Routing policies: define a DNS record (key-value pair with attributes)
+- **DNS record types**
 	-  A
 	- AAAA
 	- CNAME
 	- NS
 	- Alias v.s.
 CNAME
+		- CNAME: points a hostname to any other hostnames
+		- Alias: points a hostname to an AWS resource.
+Free of charge.
+Native health check.
-- Based on
+- **Based on**
 	- Simple
 	- Weighted: redirect part of the traffic based on weight (e.g. percentage).
 It's a common use case to send part of traffic to a new version of application.
 	- Latency: evaluate the latency between users and AWS Regions, and help them get a DNS response that will minimize their latency (e.g. response time)
 	- Failover: instance 1 not healthy, route to instance 2
 	- Geolocation:
-	- Geoproximity
+	- Geoproximity: bias
 	- IP
 	- Multi-value
-- TTL
+- **TTL**
 	Each DNS record has a TTL (Time To Live) which orders clients for how long to cache these values and not overload the DNS Resolver with DNS requests.
 The TTL value should be set to strike a balance between how long the value should be cached vs. how many requests should go to the DNS Resolver.
+	- High TTL: Less traffic on Route 53; possibly outdated records
+	- Low TTL: More traffic on Route 53; records are outdated for less time; easy to change records so users will experience less downtime.

 #### Health checks
 - Monitor an endpoint